Where We Be

 summed up how we felt.
 It was a terrific excursion.

-A look back at Ushuaia and the mountains behind it as our catamaran pulls out of port
+Nice view looking back at Ushuaia as our catamaran pulls out of port

 Never happier than when we're on an adventure together

-We couldn't have pulled any closer to Sea Wolves Island without ramming into it -- we got great up-close views of the sea lions
+We couldn't have pulled any closer to Sea Wolves Island without bumping into it

-We made another stop at Isla de los Pajaros (Island of the Birds) -- absolutely covered with king cormorants
+Isla de los Pajaros (Island of the Birds) is absolutely covered with king cormorants

-Our final stop was the "Lighthouse at the End of the World" -- and it felt lonely enough to do justice to the name
+Our final stop is the "Lighthouse at the End of the World"

 We returned to the Celebrity Infinity for lunch with my parents